FAkohoue/Data_Cleaning/README.md

 # EasyEDA
 This R package is a collection of useful functions to facilitate Exploratory data analysis (EDA) in R software.
-It also includes function to rearrange columns and perform full joins on multi-environment trial data to obtain a single dataset for downstream analyses.
+It also includes a function to rearrange columns and perform full join on multi-environment trial datasets to obtain a single dataset for downstream analysis.

 # Installation in R
 # Install devtools